This post may contain affiliate links. Please read our disclosure policy.

 - Serve warm garnished with Thai basil or cilantro and a drizzle of the reserved coconut milk.

-- To store, allow to cool completely and store in an airtight container up to 5 days in the refrigerator or up to 30 days in the freezer (or longer if vacuum sealed).
+- To store, cool completely and refrigerate in an airtight container up to 5 days or 30 days in the freezer (or longer if vacuum sealed).
 To thaw, transfer container to the refrigerator for an overnight stay and it will be ready to heat and serve.

 -

-Add CURRY PASTE and sauté a few minutes, stirring frequently.
+Add CURRY PASTE and sauté a few minutes, stirring as needed.

-Stir in PUMPKIN PUREE, TOMATOES, CHICKPEAS, LENTILS, COCONUT MILK, VEGETABLE BROTH, and SALT.
+- Press "Cancel".
+Then stir in PUMPKIN PUREE, TOMATOES, CHICKPEAS, LENTILS, COCONUT MILK, VEGETABLE BROTH, SALT, and KALE.

 Equipment